-The Contractor shall designate, in writing to the Engineer and County, a superintendent which is acceptable to the County and Engineer.
-The superintendent will attend all project meetings.
+The Contractor shall designate, in writing to the Engineer and County, a project site superintendent which is acceptable to the County and Engineer.
+The superintendent will attend all project meetings, be on the work site to meet with the Engineer and participate in all telephone conference calls.
 The superintendent of the Contractor shall be at the construction site at all times during project construction and shall be available to the Engineer at all times during project construction.
 Under no circumstances will project construction occur without the presence of a superintendent at the project site.

-- A. The Engineer shall schedule the pre-construction meeting and progress meetings or special meetings, if required, throughout progress of Work.
-Progress meetings shall be conducted after the placement of 10,000 tons of boulders, with a total of three progress meetings for the base bid construction and two additional meetings if the County elects to have the Contractor construct the alternate bid artificial reef of 23,700 tons.
-Progress meetings may be addressed through conference calls. - B. Representatives of the Contractor and subcontractors attending meetings shall be qualified and authorized to act on behalf of the entity each represents. - C. The Contractor shall facilitate that the Work is expedited and consistent with the Contract Documents and construction schedules.
+- A. The Engineer shall schedule the mandatory pre-construction meeting.
+Progress meetings or special meetings or conference calls, if required, may also be scheduled throughout progress of the Work.
+The Contractor shall attend all meetings and participate in all telephone calls scheduled by the Engineer.
+Some progress meetings may be addressed through conference calls. - B. Representatives of the Contractor and subcontractors attending meetings shall be qualified and authorized to act on behalf of the entity each represents. - C. The Contractor shall facilitate that the Work is expedited and consistent with the Contract Documents and construction schedules.